 The recipes feature nutritious meals designed by a registered dietitian.
 All of the instructions are easy to follow as well, even for people without many skills in the kitchen.
 While Green Chef's meal plans are organic and healthy, they do not have specific meal program for seniors/elderly.
 However, they do support the Meals on Wheels Association of America through volunteering.
 They also donate funds to the organization as a way of giving back to the community.

 The meal kit service offers six packages including the gluten-free, paleo, vegan, vegetarian, omnivore, and carnivore plans deliver to your doorstep.
 You can access their weekly menu online.
 Their meals will cost you on average $14.99 per meal for two people.

-As their name suggests, Green Chef focusses on “going green ” when it comes to their products.
+As their name suggests, Green Chef focuses on “going green ” when it comes to their products.
 They do not use food with antibiotics or growth hormones and guarantee that you get quality ingredients.
-This is a service that I’ve reviewed in the past as well.
+This is a service that I've reviewed in the past as well.
 You can check out that review for more details about what the service offers, along with which aspects stand out.